Continuous Monitoring and Statistical Approach to Ground Gas Risk Assessment at a Substation Site by Atkins

 The continuous gas monitoring data collected using the latest available technology were verified against conventional monitoring data, which showed good agreement; and

-The risk assessment was undertaken using the statistical approach recommended in the latest guidance and compared the results of assessments undertaken in accordance with the CIRIA report .
+The risk assessment was undertaken using the statistical approach recommended in the Ground Gas Handbook and compared the results of assessments undertaken in accordance with the CIRIA C665.

-As discussed above, to discount the residual risk from ground gas at the site, conventional approaches to monitoring were not sufficient due to the site constraints including the conservatism of conventional gas risk assessments.
-Consequently, an innovative monitoring scheme involving a novel statistical approach and fault tree analysis was adopted working closely with key stakeholders which provided robust scientific evidence to justify that no further gas monitoring or gas alarm was required.
-The adoption of this approach resulted in a sustainable and cost-effective outcome and released the site for current active operation.
+To discount the residual risk from ground gas at the site, conventional approaches to monitoring were not sufficient due to the site constraints and the conservatism of conventional gas risk assessments.
+Consequently, an innovative monitoring scheme involving a novel statistical approach and fault tree analysis was adopted which provided robust scientific evidence to justify that no further gas monitoring or gas alarm was required.
+The adoption of this approach resulted in a sustainable and cost-effective outcome.